 Held visiting lectureships and fellowships at the Department of Politics and European Studies, Palecky University, Olomouc, Czech Republic (2005), and the Centre for Everyday Life, Murdoch University, Perth, Australia (2004) respectively;

-Given invited lectures on keynote addresses on sexual ethics and politics and radical theory and philosophy across the globe, including Australia, Canada, Czech Republic, Hungary, Russia, Siberia (and the United Kingdom)
+Given invited lectures on keynote addresses on sexual ethics and politics and radical theory and philosophy across the globe, including Australia, Canada, Czech Republic, Hungary, Netherlands, Russia, Siberia (and the United Kingdom)